 One of the great features of Careem is their mobile app.
 They have done a lot of work to improve the functionality of the app.
 It’s available for iOS, Android and has a nifty web portal as well.
 Basically users can book a ride via the above platforms.

 One of the noteworthy benefits of Careem is their wallet system.
-The users can easily top up their account and on the completion of a ride, the amount is charged from their wallet.
+The users can easily top up their wallet account and on the completion of a ride, the amount is charged from their wallet.
 This eradicates the chances of drivers charging more amount.
 Moreover, all the debit and credit cards are accepted at Careem.

 Working Payment Options